Antetreonick/Antetreonick.github.io/stuff/m.md

 - species: angel.

 ## backstory
-was the ruler of the multiverse.
+was the ruler of the hyperverse.
 But got struck down by demons and now is a weaker angel who would do anything to get its position back no matter the cost.

 ## Appearance
 looks like a human and has no wings and its left eye is blue and right eye is red.